Effective multiplicative independence of 3 singular moduli: Introduction

 There has been much work on diophantine properties of singular moduli in recent years.
 In particular, studying algebraic equations where the unknowns are singular moduli \cite{ABP15,BLM17,BLP16} is interesting by virtue of its connection with the André--Oort property for affine space \cite{BMZ13,Ku12,Ku13}.

-Pila and Tsimerman~\cite{PT17} proved that for every~$k$ there exists at most finitely many $k$-tuples $(x_1,\ldots, x_k)$ of distinct non-zero singular moduli with the property ``$x_1, \ldots,x_k$ are multiplicatively dependent, but any proper subset of them is multiplicatively independent''.
+Pila and Tsimerman~\cite{PT17} proved that for every~$k$ there exists at most finitely many $k$-tuples $(x_1,\ldots, x_k)$ of non-zero singular moduli such that $x_1, \ldots,x_k$ are multiplicatively dependent, but any proper subset of them is multiplicatively independent.
 Their argument is fundamentally non-effective.

 Riffaut \cite[Th.~1.7]{Ri19} gave an effective (in fact, totally explicit) version of the theorem of Pila and Tsimerman in the case ${k=2}$.
 In fact, he did more: he classified all cases when ${x^my^n\in \Q^\times}$, where $x,y$ are singular moduli and $m,n$ non-zero integers.